Emma Reynolds: Post-parliamentary career

+Return to Parliament

-On 19 November 2022, Reynolds was selected to be the Labour Party's parliamentary candidate for Wycombe, at the next general election.
+On 19 November 2022, Reynolds was selected to be the Labour Party's Parliamentary candidate for Wycombe at the 2024 general election.

+At the election, Reynolds was elected with a majority of 4,591 over the incumbent MP, former Conservative minister Steve Baker.
+She became the first Labour MP elected for the Wycombe constituency since 1950 as well as becoming the first female Labour MP for the constituency.
+In the 2025 cabinet reshuffle she was appointed Secretary of State for Environment, Food and Rural Affairs and was appointed to the Privy Council.

 Personal life

-Reynolds participates in sports such as running and used to play football.
+Reynolds enjoys running and used to play football.
 She also enjoys pubs and going to the cinema.

 Reynolds married solicitor Richard Stevens in April 2016.
-They had a son on 14 April 2017.
-They had a second son in May 2019.
+They had their first son on 14 April 2017 and their second in May 2019.